MrPookiebearFrfr/Pookie-911-call-script/README.md

 - Players: `/911a <your emergency>` to send a 911 call.
 - Law enforcement: Go on duty to receive calls.
+- law enforcement need to do /dutylawin this will be fixed in newer updates

 ## Notes